projectcalico/calico/networking/change-block-size.md

 - **Determine IP pool block size before installing {{site.prodname}}**

-   Because the `blockSize` field cannot be edited directly after installation, you must use a three-step process to make the changes and avoid disruption to clusters.
-However, this article provides the steps should you need to change `blockSize` after installation.
+   Because the `blockSize` field cannot be edited directly after installation, you must use a three-step process after installation to change `blockSize` to mimimize disruptions to pod connectivity.

 ### Before you begin...